Emblematic districts of Lyon

 The old Lyon

-Listed as a UNESCO World Heritage Site, the Old Lyon district is a must-see during your stay in Lyon.Just a 10-minute walk from the hotel, you will soon find yourself wandering through its maze of cobbled streets, with the imposing Saint-Jean cathedral, souvenir shops, Lyon's bouchons and medieval / renaissance architecture.
+Only a 10-minute walk from the hotel, you'll quickly find yourself wandering through its maze of cobblestone streets, with the imposing Saint-Jean cathedral, its souvenir stores, its Lyonnais bouchons and its medieval / renaissance architecture.

 Old Lyon is home to 4 museums: the museum of automatons of Old Lyon, the museum of miniatures and film sets, the Gadagne museum and the small museum of Guignol, Lyon's emblematic character.